 In order to better visualize the block decomposition, we construct the matrix $\Omega$ as the sum of absolute values of the matrices $\lbrace P^T AP, P^T E_1 P, P^T E_2 P, P^T E_3 P, P^T E_4 P \rbrace$

 where the symbol $|\cdot|$ here indicates the entry-wise absolute value of a matrix.
-A representation of the matrix $\Omega$ is shown in Fig.\ \ref{fig4}, which evidences two blocks: one $4$-dimensional block, and one $30$-dimensional block.
-For this example, the calculated performance index is $0$ with $L = 30$ and $Z = 30$.
-We have obtained similar results for all the other instances of random graphs with assigned equitable partition (algorithm of Sec.\ VA) we have tested.
+A representation of the matrix $\Omega$ is shown in Fig.\ \ref{fig4}, which evidences {two blocks: one $4$-dimensional block and one $30$-dimensional block.} For this example, the calculated performance index is $0$ with $L = 30$ and $Z = 30$.
+We have obtained similar results for all the other instances we have tested of random graphs with assigned equitable partition (algorithm of Sec.\ VA).